JimmyKenMerchant/RaspberryPi/led_driver/README.md

 **Output/Input**

-* GPIO2-15 and GPIO18-21 as Output of GPIO
+* GPIO2-14 and GPIO18-21 as Output of GPIO

+* GPIO15 as Output of Busy Toggle for Acknowledgment of Command

 * GPIO16 as Output of Playing Signal